spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 From your `HealthComponent`, the GDK has generated a `Pickups.HealthPickup.Snapshot` struct.

-An instance of this struct can then be added to the `HealthPickup` entity using the line: `.AddComponent(healthPickupComponent, gameLogic)`.
+To add an instance of this struct to the `HealthPickup` entity use the line: `.AddComponent(healthPickupComponent, gameLogic)`.

 #### Set permissions (ACLs)